 You can see the changes to your document instantly.
 So if you want to adjust the line spacing further, just keep that pop-up open and make your changes.
 Tap the X to close it when you finish.

-2) Below Font, tap the three dots which is to the right of the font format options.
+- Below Font, tap the three dots which are to the right of the font format options.

 Adjusting line or character spacing in your Pages document can make a big difference in how easily your audience can read it.
 So keep these settings in mind for your next paper, proposal, or report in Pages.